falconry/falcon/doc/api/api.rst

 API Class
 =========

-Falcon's API class is a WSGI callable "application" that you can host with any standard-compliant WSGI server.
+Falcon's API class is a WSGI "application" that you can host with any standard-compliant WSGI server.

 .. code:: python